 If you have time (say, 3 days), you should strongly consider a sojourn into the countryside outlying New Orleans.
 It makes for an interesting cultural and visual contrast to the big city.
-This chapter starts off by following the River Road along the banks of the Mississippi, and the plantation homes that line it, heading upriver from New Orleans.
-The second part takes you 150 miles west of New Orleans to the heart of the prairie Cajun Country.
+You can head upriver, following the River Road along the banks of the Mississippi, or travel 150 miles west of New Orleans to the heart of the prairie Cajun Country.

 If your image of plantation homes comes strictly from Tara in Gone With the Wind, you can see something reasonably close to that Hollywood creation by touring these parts.
 You’ll also see far humbler but realistic plantation homes, and get an idea of plantation life as it was—for better and worse.